 A subset of Data Science, Machine Learning is a hot and rising trend in the market.
 From software/IT to healthcare and education, Machine Learning applications are ruling all sectors of the modern industry.
 As the demand for trained and qualified ML experts is at an all-time high, more and more individuals are opting for online Machine Learning certification courses.

 When it comes to work prospects, the global scope of Machine Learning is vast.
-According to Gartner, the field of artificial intelligence and machine learning is projected to employ 2.3 million people by the end of 2022.
+According to Gartner, the field of artificial intelligence and machine learning is projected to employ 2.3 million people by the end of 2023.
 A Machine Learning Engineer’s remuneration is also significantly greater than that of other job categories.
 According to Forbes, a Machine Learning Engineer in the United States earns an average of US$99,007 per year, and around ₹865,257 in India.
+Machine Learning is the answer to “After BSc cs which course is best?”

 Skills required to learn Machine Learning include programming, mathematics, data mining, visualization, knowing and understanding data structures, and basic knowledge of several machine learning algorithms.
 Most Machine Learning courses aim to teach candidates how to design intelligent systems that can utilize and learn from large datasets.
 ML courses focus on supervised learning, unsupervised learning, and the best industry practices in ML.